Shon Coleman

-Shon Coleman (born November 25, 1991) is an American football offensive tackle who is a free agent.
-He played college football at Auburn.
+Shon Coleman (born November 25, 1991) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Auburn Tigers.

-Early years
+Early life

 Born in Memphis, Tennessee to Travis Tunstall and De Keishia Coleman-Tunstall, Coleman attended Olive Branch High School in Olive Branch, Mississippi.
 He was the top rated player in the state of Mississippi and the 3rd ranked offensive lineman in the country according to Rivals.com in his senior year.
 He also played in both the US Army All-American Game and the Mississippi-Alabama All-Star Game.
-Coleman had 30+ scholarship offers with notable schools being mainly from the Southeastern Conference along with USC, Oklahoma State, Miami, etc. Coleman took official visits to Miami, Alabama, Ole Miss, Auburn, and Arkansas.
+Coleman had 30+ scholarship offers with notable schools being mainly from the Southeastern Conferencealong with USC, Oklahoma State, Miami, etc. Coleman took official visits to Miami, Alabama, Ole Miss, Auburn, and Arkansas.
 Coleman verbally committed to Auburn University in early 2009 to play college football.
 Coleman signed his national letter of intent to play at Auburn in February 2010.
 A few weeks after signing with Auburn, Coleman was diagnosed with leukemia.
-Coleman beat leukemia, and during the 2014 NFL Draft, he announced the 13th pick of the draft which turned out to be multiple time first team All-Pro and NFL Defensive Player of the Year recipient, Aaron Donald.
+Coleman beat leukemia, and during the 2014 NFL draft, he announced the 13th pick of the draft which turned out to be multiple time first team All-Pro and NFL Defensive Player of the Year recipient, Aaron Donald.